 Read IT World Canada Reports: CATA wants your help calling for a 21st century tax commission

-Ottawa, ON…CATAAlliance (www.cata.ca), Canada’s One Voice for Innovation lobby Group, is calling for the creation of a 21st Century Tax Commission, with a non partisan mandate to make the federal tax system fairer, simpler and more competitive.
+Ottawa, ON…CATAAlliance (www.cata.ca), Canada’s One Voice for Innovation lobby Group and ‘political party’ for Canada’s tech industry, is calling for all federal political parties to adopt a policy plank of creating a 21st Century Tax Commission, with a non partisan mandate to make the federal tax system fairer, simpler and more competitive.

 This is imperative for Canada’s future prosperity.